EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

    postgres=#
    ```

-2. Run the following command in postgres cli to list the shopping carts projected from the events:
+2. Run the following command in Postgres CLI to list the shopping carts projected from the events:

    ```sql
    select * from carts;
    ```

-   You will see two carts in the table.
+   You should see two carts in the table.

 ::: info Quick Quiz

-The carts should be checked out or abandonned according to the status.
-Does this match the events found in step 3?
+The carts' status should be checked out or abandoned.
+Do the cart statuses match those you saw when manually calculating the number of events in each cart during step 3 in the last section?

 :::

-3. Run the following command in postgres cli to list the items in each cart:
+3. Type `\q` and press Return to access the Postgres CLI prompt, then run the following command to list the items in each cart:

    ```sql
    select * from cart_items;